Whys and Other Whys

 Whys and Other Whys (titled Whys and Otherwise in its sound reissue) is a 1927 silent animated short subject featuring Felix the Cat.

 Plot

-Felix is supposed to attend his job at a daycare center.
+Felix is supposed to get home early.
 Instead he spends time drinking booze at a local tavern.
-By the time he proceeds to his work, he is already late by several minutes.
+By the time he proceeds to go home, he is already late by several minutes.
 His drunkenness also slows him down.

-At the daycare center, the iceweasel, who is Felix's domineering buddy and colleague, is very annoyed and is even holding a car muffler.
-He is not happy because he had to do Felix's work as well as his.
-Felix finally enters the workplace, and already senses trouble brewing.
-To calm the iceweasel, Felix attempts to make up stories.
+At the house, his wife is very annoyed and is even holding a rolling pin.
+She is not happy because he it's taking too long to arrive.
+Felix finally enters house, and already senses trouble brewing.
+His wife asks him why he arrived so late, and Felix attempts to make up stories.